 Dementia Behaviors, How To Recognize Them, And What To Do About Them

 If you or someone you know is experiencing suicidal thoughts, help is available.
-The National Suicide Prevention Lifeline can be reached at 988 and is available 24/7, or you can text the word “HOME” to 741741 to reach the Crisis Text Line.
+The suicide & crisis lifeline can be reached at 988 and is available 24/7, or you can text “home” to 741741 for the crisis text line.

-The Cornell Scale for Depression in Dementia is a tool used by psychologists and doctors to assess a dementia patient's level of depression.
-The healthcare provider first interviews a close family or caregiver.
-They'll ask you questions about the dementia patient's behavior.
-Some of the signs of dementia with behavioral disturbance include:
+The Cornell Scale for Depression in Dementia is a tool used by professionals to assess depression in a person with dementia.
+Healthcare providers interview close family members or caregivers, asking questions about certain behaviors the person with dementia engages in.
+Signs of depression in dementia include:

 Pulling own hair

 Complaining about many physical ailments

 Loss of interest in things